Market Penetration Strategy

 Analyze feedback to identify areas for you to improve products, messaging, customer service, pricing, and more to optimize market penetration.
 Customer input directly guides your enhancement efforts.

-Example: Your customer feedback may help you identify that you need to improve the quality of product photography on your Online Fashion Inc. website.
+For example, your customer feedback can help you identify that you need to improve the quality of product photography on your Online Fashion Inc. website.

 Step 9 – Geographic Expansion